 We have completed projects with RNAseq, including small RNA profiling, differential gene expression (DGE) studies using de novo assembled transcriptomes and available reference sequences, and gene co-expression network construction.
 Gene identification and functional annotation are done for de novo assemblies.
 Results from DGE studies include gene ontology terms, pathway enrichment and information from the KEGG pathway database.

-CUGBF currently owns two high memory nodes and a 150 terabyte (TB) file system on Clemson University’s cyberinfrastructure technology integration (CITI) Palmetto cluster.
-Our nodes are equipped with either 40 or 80 cores and 1.5 TB of random-access memory (RAM).
+CUGBF currently owns one high memory node and a 75 terabyte (TB) file system on Clemson University’s Palmetto cluster, which is supported by the research computing & data (RCD) team.
+Our node is equipped with 80 cores and 1.5 TB of random-access memory (RAM).

 Our facility maintains hundreds of software programs for most types of bioinformatics analyses.
 A list grouped by categories can be found here, and a full list (with version numbers) is available here.